ADVANCED PRODUCTS COMPANY

 The progress in IT and electronics technologies has made our lives significantly more convenient through such items as personal computers, smartphones and tablet devices, not to mention automobiles and home appliances.
 Our Electronic Materials & Components Business supplies the electronics industry with unique, high-value-added products made from our distinctive materials.

-In the Electronic Materials and Components Business, we have a lineup of products such as processed silicon products for semiconductor equipment, sealing materials, low-alpha solder plating chemicals, thermistor sensors for automobiles, and heat-ray shielding paints.
+Our Electronic Materials and Components Business have a lineup of products such as processed silicon products for semiconductor equipment, lead frames, sealing materials, low-alpha solder plating chemicals, thermistor sensors for automobiles, and heat-ray shielding paints.
 We have multiple products with the world's No.1 market share.
-Our business is composed of four divisions: advanced materials, electronic components, chemical products (Mitsubishi Materials Electronic Chemicals Co., Ltd.), and seals (Mitsubishi Cable Industries, Ltd.).
+Our business is composed of five divisions: functional materials, electronic components, chemicals (Mitsubishi Materials Electronic Chemicals Co., Ltd.), seals (Mitsubishi Cable Industries, Ltd.), and semiconductor lead frames (Gotoh Manufacturing Co., Ltd.).

 Aiming to Remain a Highly Profitable Business Entity with Products That Have a Leading Share of World Markets